Pixelbash/powerhouse/README.md

 ### Installation
 ----
 1. Download into wp-content/themes folder
+2. Install Timber plugin (the one with 5 stars)
-2. Run bower install to include the latest javascript libraries
+3. Run bower install to include the latest javascript libraries
-3. Set as your theme in wordpress
+4. Set as your theme in wordpress
-4. Get to it
+5. Get to it

 ### Requirements